 Trochoidal milling excels in the machining of difficult-to-cut materials commonly used across industries.
 This strategy’s constant engagement and shallow radial depths reduce cutting forces and heat buildup, leading to longer tool life and better dimensional control.

 Tools used for trochoidal milling must be rigid and capable of smooth chip evacuation.
-For hard-to-machine materials, CERATIZIT’s OptiLine four- and six-flute end mills provide geometries that support consistent radial engagement while minimizing tool deflection—a must for achieving precision tolerances on critical components like aerospace structures, powertrain systems, medical implants, and other high-value parts.
+For hard-to-machine materials, CERATIZIT’s four- and six-flute solid carbide end mills provide geometries that support consistent radial engagement while minimizing tool deflection, which is a must for achieving precision tolerances on critical components like aerospace structures, powertrain systems, medical implants, and other high-value parts.

 The Workhorse for Helical Interpolation